tytysam/seir_bookmarkd/exercise.md

 This assignment is due Friday @10am ET.

 - **READ and CREATE should be completed by Friday @ 10am ET**.
 If you want or need feedback on this part of the assignment, create a git issue and submit it.
 If this part of the assignment is working 100% and you don't want feedback, do not create a git issue yet.
-- **UPDATE and DELETE should be completed by Monday @ 10am ET** On Tueaday, you will have an addition assignment.
+- **UPDATE and DELETE should be completed by Monday @ 10am ET** On Tuesday, you will have an addition assignment.
 Schedule accordingly.
 Again, if you want feedback on any of this, feel free to create a git issue.
 If it's working 100% and you don't want feedback, do not create a git issue yet.
 - **Authentication and the final app submission is due Tuesday @10am ET** Everyone must create a git issue.

 ## Technical Requirements